Table of Contents

 Which one is best; Savings or Investments?
 When it comes to Investments we fear the risks and Savings are not just enough.
 So what to do?
 Let's find out.

 Right from the onset of childhood, our parents and elders instill nature in us to - 'save money’.
+But growing up we also realize the importance of investing.
+Now the question is how we can find a balance between saving and investing

-That’s because saving money allows you to build up a sizable chunk of your income that can save you from any financial crisis or come in handy for future use.
+Saving money allows you to build up a sizable chunk of your income that can save you from any financial crisis or come in handy for future use.

 But, fast forward to the current principles of the way we manage money, just saving money does not raise the bar.
 Check out 8 financial advices from the richest.